icloudrepo1/devops/k8s-sys/README.md

 What is namespace ?

+   - how to check namespace
+   - how to create custom namespace
+   - how to delete namespace

 what is pod ?

    - how to create a pod inside default namespace

    - how to  create a pod inside custom namespace

-   - how to host a webapp using pod
+   - how to host a webapp using pod ( default and custom )

+what is deployment ?